alxkzmn/whir-p3/DESIGN_LINEAR_CONSTRAINTS_FOR_EQROTATERIGHT.md

 1. All point constraints in insertion order
 2. All linear constraints in insertion order

-This ordering matters because batching uses successive powers of the same challenge \(\gamma\).
-Any code that consumes `challenge.powers()` must match the same order on both prover and verifier.
+This ordering matters because batching uses successive powers of the same challenge $\gamma$.
+Both prover and verifier must consume powers in the same order to avoid mismatches.

-## Verifier-side evaluation fix
+## Verifier-side evaluation

-File: `src/whir/constraints/evaluator.rs`

-`ConstraintPolyEvaluator` evaluates the combined constraint polynomial \(W(r)\) at verifier-chosen points.
+The verifier evaluates the combined constraint polynomial $W(r)$ at verifier-chosen points.
 With linear constraints introduced, the evaluator must include them as well.

-The implementation now:
+The evaluator should:

-- Computes the contribution from point constraints as before.
+- compute the contribution from point constraints as before, and
-- Computes the contribution from linear constraints by evaluating each explicit weight vector at the same evaluation point and weighting it by the **continuation** of the batching powers:
+- compute the contribution from linear constraints by evaluating each explicit weight vector at the same evaluation point and weighting it by the **continuation** of the batching powers.

-  - If there are `point_eq_count` point constraints, then the first linear constraint uses \(\gamma^{point\_eq\_count}\), the next uses \(\gamma^{point\_eq\_count+1}\), etc.
+If there are `point_eq_count` point constraints, then the first linear constraint uses

-This closes the soundness gap that would otherwise appear as an immediate sumcheck mismatch (e.g. failing at round 0).
+$\gamma^{\text{point\_eq\_count}}$, the next uses $\gamma^{\text{point\_eq\_count}+1}$, etc.

-## Interaction with univariate skip / SVO
+## Interaction with univariate skip

-The current implementation supports linear constraints in skip mode by evaluating them with the same skip-aware mapping as the prover (with a dense expansion for tensor-product constraints in the skip round).
-This is correct but can be expensive for large instances.
+Linear constraints can be evaluated in skip mode by using the same skip-aware mapping as the prover.
+A direct implementation may expand tensor-product constraints to dense vectors in the skip round, which is correct but can be expensive.
+See `UNIVARIATE_SKIP_AND_LINEAR_CONSTRAINTS.md` for a deeper discussion.

-See `UNIVARIATE_SKIP_AND_LINEAR_CONSTRAINTS.md` for a longer discussion and a mapping to the linked univariate-skip paper.

-## Tensor-product constraints for `EqRotateRight`
+## Tensor-product constraints for "next-row" queries

-The adapter now uses a tensor-product constraint for `MlQuery::EqRotateRight` instead of materializing a dense \(2^n\) vector.
+Instead of materializing a dense $2^n$ vector, "next-row" queries can be encoded as a tensor-product constraint.

 Let the concatenated polynomial range for a matrix be partitioned into rows of length
-\(2^{\log w}\) (where \(\log w\) is the matrix log-width).
-For `EqRotateRight`, the weights factor as:
+$2^{\log w}$ (where $\log w$ is the matrix log-width).
+For "next-row" queries, the weights factor as:

 $$
 w(\text{row}, \text{col}) = w_\text{row}(\text{row}) \cdot w_\text{col}(\text{col})